 The first half of 2022 slumped back to pre-pandemic puppy buying levels.
 Here’s our breakdown of which pups have fallen the most in popularity and what breeds have won an enduring place in the hearts of UK dog owners.

-The pups the uk went mad for during lockdown
+The pups the UK went mad for during the lockdown

 According to our data, these were the most popular pandemic puppies:

 Astonishingly, Cockapoos accounted for 10% of all the puppies we insured that year.

 And one-in-four of all pups insured was either a Cockapoo, Labrador or Cocker Spaniel, showing just how overwhelmingly popular these three breeds became at that time.